ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/contributing.md

 ## Things we DO NOT accept as additions to any applications or packages

-The ARK Team distances itself from anything that is related to payouts by delegates or voter calculations.
+The Ark Team distances itself from anything that is related to payouts by delegates or voter calculations.

 If the feature you would like to add contains anything that adds functionality to calculate or process payouts to voters in this way, consider creating an extension using plugins or our SDKs to implement it yourself.